zidoro/pomatez/README.md

 yarn build:linux
 ```

-## Download
+## :computer: Download

 Available for Window, Mac, and Linux.

-Download the latest version from the [Releases Page](https://github.com/roldanjrCodeArts9711/productivity-timer/releases).
+Download the latest version from the [Releases Page](https://github.com/roldanjrCodeArts9711/productivity-timer/releases) or from the :point_right: [Official Website](https://roldanjrcodearts9711.github.io/productivity-timer/) .

 > For linux users.
 You can directly install it from SnapStore.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/productivity-timer)

 ## License